 As we know, it’s the traditional colour for wedding dresses also – but this doesn’t have the history you might think.
 It only became popular in the UK after Queen Victoria wore white in 1840 for her wedding to Albert.
 She also requested that guests not wear white, which is still an unwritten rule today.
 Before this, brides with money wore bright colours to signify their wealth at a time when coloured dyes were costly.
 Interesting!

 As with most colours, what they mean in the west is reversed in the east.
 In China white is used as the colour of mourning.
 This is also the case in Asian countries with large Buddhist communities as the family of the deceased wear white to funerals in the hope their loved one will be reincarnated.

 So you now know a little more behind the brand colour white and the connotations of using it as part of your brand.
 If you want to review how white is used in your brand or introduce more of it, we’re here to help.
-Get in touch and talk to us about how we can make this work!

 More from the brand colour psychology series